someone0010/ExamStealthEngine/README.md

 # Suggestions and ideas
 If you have any suggestions or an idea, please create a pull request for that or forward it by creating an issue!

+# Warning
+This extension **WILL** change your browser's behavior.
+Some websites will not work correctly when this extension is enabled.
+So, consider disabling this extension when you browse the web normally, and only use it when you have been given access to a test, quiz or an exam.